Latest News & Resources

 Wao Podcast: Grassroots goodness: nourishing the community and empowering people with disabilities.

-When social enterprise helps multiple layers of people, gives training and employment to people with disabilities, and solves social problems all at once.
+Janice Lee is an inspiration.
+This episode how social enterprise helps multiple layers of people, gives training and employment to people with disabilities, and solves social problems all at once.

 Wao Podcast: Our shapeshifting population: navigating a positive future